-Let us take a simple example: Hypothetically, you own a guitar with a $1000 current market value.
-Most music stores constantly offer coupons and discounts (like the Black Friday sale, for example) ranging from 10 to 20% off on new gear.
-So, the selling price for a new guitar is more like $800.
+Let’s take a simple hypothetical example: You own a guitar with a $1,000 current market value.
+Most music stores constantly offer coupons and discounts (like the Black Friday sale) ranging from 10 to 20% off new gear.
+So, the actual selling price for a new guitar is more like $800.

 Now, very few people will buy a used guitar for $700 if a new one costs $100 more.
-So, they have to price the used guitar at $500 based on the condition of the guitar.
+So they have to price the used guitar around $500 based on the condition of the guitar.
 This means they will offer you 60% of that price – which will amount to $300.

 If you factor in the time it takes them to process this, setup the guitar, refurbish it and push for the sale – they are only making $200 on their investment.
-At best, this is the same if not lesser than the money they make by selling a new instrument, which involves less work.
+At best, this is roughly the same (if not less than) they make by selling a new instrument, which involves less work.

 Polish, clean, restring – do whatever it takes to make your gear look nice and shiny.
 First impressions matter, and you don’t want to walk in with a guitar with rusted strings or a pedal covered in a layer of dust.

-Do your research before you go in with implausible expectations and get disappointed.
-Find a used listing on GC or other used markets of the exact same gear that you want to sell.
-The trade in offer that GC will make will be 60% of the price you see on that listing.
+Do your research instead of going in with implausible expectations and coming away disappointed.
+Find a used listing on GC or other used markets of the exact same gear you want to sell.
+The trade-in offer from GC will be 60% of the price you see on that listing.

-If you are selling in the used market, don’t forget to factor in shipping in the final price.
-If you sell a pedal for $150 but shipping costs you $50, you’ve only made $100.
+If you are selling in the used market, don’t forget to factor in shipping for the final price.
+If you sell a pedal for $150, but shipping costs you $50, you’ve only made $100.